Using Transmit 5 for macOS with DigitalOcean Spaces

 Once you’ve done that, click on the File menu, then choose New Bucket….

-A dialog will pop up, asking for a bucket name and location.
+A window opens asking for a bucket name and location.

 Transmit new bucket creation dialog

 Choose any name that fits the guidelines mentioned in the dialog.
 Leave the default Location value as is.
-Click Create and your new bucket will be created and added to the list.
+Click Create and your new bucket is created and added to the list.

 Note

-Bucket names must be unique across all regions, so if your name is already in use anywhere on digitaloceanspaces.com, Transmit will give you an error.
+Bucket names must be unique across all regions, so if your name is already in use anywhere on digitaloceanspaces.com, Transmit gives an error.
 If this happens, try another name.

 Next, we’ll navigate into our new bucket and add some files.